pepper-project/pequin/GETTINGSTARTED.md

 # Getting started with the Pepper project #

-This document gives a brief, high-level overview of the Pepper system.
+This document gives an overview of the Pepper system.
 It assumes you've already installed the prerequisites; if you haven't, see README.md for a roadmap.